Elise Bradley, Artistic Director

-This season marks Elise Bradley’s eleventh season as Artistic Director of the Toronto Children’s Chorus.
-Ms. Bradley came to the position from her role as Head of Department, Music at Westlake Girls’ High School in Auckland, New Zealand.
-In demand both in New Zealand and internationally as an award-winning conductor, adjudicator and clinician, she was also a soloist in New Zealand and a member of New Zealand’s national chamber choir, TOWER Voices NZ.
+This season marks Elise Bradley’s eleventh year as Artistic Director of the 300-member Toronto Children’s Chorus.
+A passionate musician, award-winning conductor and educator, and internationally respected adjudicator and clinician, Ms. Bradley served for many years as the Head of Department, Music, at Westlake Girls’ High School in Auckland, New Zealand.
+She was also a soloist and member of New Zealand’s national Chamber Choir, Voices NZ.

 Carole Anderson received her Bachelor of Music at the University of Western Ontario where she studied choral conducting with Deral Johnson.
 During her 35-year teaching career Carole taught music at all grade levels and was a music consultant in both Brant and Peel Districts.
 Recently retired from the Peel District School Board, Carole taught for the last 15 years at Thomas Street Middle School in Mississauga where her choral and concert band ensembles were recognized for excellence at local, regional and national festivals.
 At the 2011 National Music Festival of Canada the Thomas Street Middle School Chamber Choir was awarded First Place in the David Ouchterlony class and was selected by the adjudicators to receive the Paul J. Bourret Grand Choral Award.
 In the fall of 2012 Carole was honoured by the Ontario Music Educators’ Association with an Honorary Life Membership.